 - Peel the shallot and mince finely.
 Heat the olive oil in a small skillet and add the shallots.
 Cook, stirring constantly, until golden brown and crispy.
 Remove from the heat.

-- When the potatoes are done cooking, drain.
+- When the potatoes are done cooking, drain in a colander.
 Add to the bowl of your stand mixer and fit with the whisk attachment.
-Alternatively, add to a large wide bowl and use a potato masher.
+Alternatively, add to a large, wide bowl and use a potato masher.

-- Add the cashew cream with roasted garlic, the margarine, and the salt.
+- Add the cashew cream, margarine, and salt.
 Beat for about 5 minutes for slightly lumpy potatoes, and up to 10 minutes for smooth potatoes.

 *If your skillet is large, you may need to use more olive oil.
-You want plenty in there for the shallots to cook in, otherwise they may burn instead of brown.
+You want to have plenty in there for the shallots to cook in, otherwise they may burn instead of browning.

 Keywords: mashed potatoes, vegan, Thanksgiving, side dish, cashew cream